 A beginner can learn a lot just by watching others play soccer.

 Scrimmage gives the player real situations that can not be described in writing or video or experience when practicing drills alone.

 When facing opponents in scrimmage you will be under pressure from opponents as they try to take away the ball from you.

 This will force you to be defensive and try to dribble the ball at the same time.

-As you play more often in scrimmages you will build your confidence level and dribbling skills will gradually improve.
+As you play more often in scrimmages you will build your confidence level and your dribbling skills will gradually improve.

-Ask your parents and siblings for a game of soccer in the backyard to get a feel when to dribble, when to pass, and when to kick the ball.
+Ask your parents and siblings for a game of soccer in the backyard to get a feel of when to dribble, when to pass, and when to kick the ball.

 Cons Of Dribbling